 - You get to keep the title to your home and remain its legal owner.

-- Once your home is sold and all the lending fees are paid in full, the remaining equity in your home goes straight to you or passed down to your heirs.
+- Once your home is sold and all the lending fees are paid in full, any remaining equity in your home goes straight to you or passed down to your heirs.

 - If you have a HECM, you can live in an assisted living facility as long as a year before your loan is due.
 That gives you time to sell the house.